 Read about the latest research findings on treatments for metastatic breast cancer.

 Special thanks to Musa Mayer, author, patient advocate, and publisher of Advanced Breast Cancer: A Guide to Living with Metastatic Disease and AdvancedBC.org.

-The medical experts for this section are:
+The medical experts for Metastatic Breast Cancer are:

-Marisa Weiss, M.D., president and founder of Breastcancer.org; breast radiation oncologist, Lankenau Medical Center, part of Main Line Health Hospitals of the Thomas Jefferson University Health System, Wynnewood, PA
+- Marisa Weiss, M.D., chief medical officer of Breastcancer.org; breast radiation oncologist, Lankenau Medical Center, part of Main Line Health, a five-hospital health system in the suburbs of Philadelphia, PA

-Brian Wojciechowski, M.D., medical oncologist, Riddle, Taylor, and Crozer Hospitals, Delaware County, PA
+- Brian Wojciechowski, M.D., medical oncologist, Riddle, Taylor, and Crozer Hospitals, Delaware County, PA

-Sameer Gupta, M.D., M.P.H., medical oncologist, Bryn Mawr Hospital, Bryn Mawr, PA
+- Sameer Gupta, M.D., M.P.H., medical oncologist, Bryn Mawr Hospital, Bryn Mawr, PA

 Breastcancer.org and 29 other organizations have formed the Metastatic Breast Cancer Alliance to increase our ability to help patients and improve outcomes for those living with metastatic breast cancer and their families.